-Astrophotography Portfolio: Where Art and Science Converge
+Astrophotography Portfolio: Art & Science

 Astrophotography is a unification of art and science; a precise discipline that requires a solid grasp of photography, an understanding of celestial object motion, photo-processing skills, and, of course, patience.

 In essence, this astrophotography portfolio celebrates the convergence of art and science.
-It offers a visual journey through the cosmos, providing a glimpse into the dedication, craftsmanship, and passion behind each image while paying tribute to the wonders of our night skies.
+It offers a visual journey through the universe, providing a glimpse into the dedication, craftsmanship, and passion behind each image while paying tribute to the wonders of our night skies.

 Total Solar Eclipse, 2024